Freddie Mercury - Collaborations

 While mothers pay the man what he's asking for

-People come to see the clown
+They've all come to see the clown

 The finest circus ever seen has come to town